amok/devops-test-task/README.md

 So I should be able to run `vagrant up`
 And vagrant should

-1) create virtual server
+* create virtual server
-2) provision it (using ansible playbook) with everything needed for `frontend` and `backend`
+* provision it (using ansible playbook) with everything needed for `frontend` and `backend`
+* download (f.e. git clone) and deploy `frontend` and `backend` to vagrant box
-3) frontend should be available on port 80, path `/app`
+* frontend should be available on port 80, path `/app`
-4) backend should be available on port 80, path `/api`
+* backend should be available on port 80, path `/api`

+you can provide your ansible playbook and Vagrantfile in any convinient way

 # Frontend